enkidevs/curriculum/lua/lua-core/tables-in-lua-ii/matrices-in-lua-i.md

 ## Revision

-A matrix can represent data using rows and collumns.
+A matrix can represent data using rows and columns.
 True or false? ???

 - true
 - false